Rodrigo González de Lara: Frontier rule (1131–1137)

 The battle began as the Saracens shouted and sounded their brazen trumpets and drums.
 They uttered cries and invoked Mohammed.
 The Christians called out with all their heart to the Lord, to Mary and to Saint James.
 They prayed that they would show them mercy and forget the sins of the king and of their forefathers.
 Many on both sides fell wounded shortly after the battle had begun.
 Rodrigo realized that the King of Sevilla's army was the stronger.
 Consequently, all of the bravest warriors joined with Rodrigo and they attacked.
 The King of Sevilla fell in the field and died, as did many of his officers.
 Rodrigo González pursued the survivors all the way to the gates of Sevilla.
 After picking up the spoils, he began his march back to the camp.

 The victory of Rodrigo inspired a contingent from Salamanca to go raiding in the region around Badajoz.
-Some muladíes, Muslims living under Christian rule, that had fled Rodrigo's camp had given away the Salamancans' position to the Almoravid sultan, Ali ibn Yusuf ben Tashfin, who promptly attacked and defeated it.
+Some muladíes, Muslims living under Christian rule, that had fled Rodrigo's camp had given away the Salamancans' position to the Almoravid sultan, Ali ibn Yusuf ben Tashfin, who promptly attacked and defeated him.

 In late May 1133 Rodrigo commanded half of the royal army marching out from Toledo.
 The army was divided "because there was not enough drinking water ... nor was there enough grass to feed the animals."
 Rodrigo led his forces through the Despeñaperros Pass.
 The two armies traversed uninhabited territory for fifteen days before meeting before the enemy castle at Galledo.
 Thereafter the army followed same route as in the previous year: the Guadalquivir valley as far as Seville, but then continued on to Jerez de la Frontera, which was sacked, and Cádiz, whose countryside was terrorised.
 The army returned to Toledo by late summer with a vast booty of camels, horses, cattle, sheep, and goats.
 In July 1135 Alfonso gave him and Rodrigo Martínez some properties confiscated from another rebel, the Asturian Gonzalo Peláez.
 One historian believes he regained the long lost fief of Asturias de Santiallana at about this time.

 By July 1135 Rodrigo had contracted a second marriage to Estefanía, daughter of Ermengol V of Urgell and widow of the Castilian magnate Fernando García de Hita.
 Estefanía had received a carta de arras from her first husband on 12 November 1119, and she was widowed around 1125.
 Despite this, on 6 September 1135 Rodrigo praised his new wife for her youth in his carta de arras.
 On 7 September 1135 Rodrigo witnessed a donation of the churches of Tovar and Laguna by his eldest daughter, Elvira, and her husband, the brother of his new wife, Ermengol VI of Urgell, to the convent of Santa María de Valladolid.
 Estefanía bore Rodrigo two sons, Pedro and Rodrigo.